ErikDorstel/sonoTron/README.md

 # sonoTron
 Teensy 3.6 based Vocoder with MIDI Control
-### This project implement a Teensy 3.6 based 12 band Vocoder with MIDI control.
+### This project implement a Teensy 3.6 based 16 band Vocoder with MIDI control.
 The Vocoder has the following characteristics:
-* 12 bands
+* 16 bands with logarithmic distribution
 * cascaded filters with 24dB/octave
 * MIDI adjustable bottom and top frequencies for the modulator and the carrier path
 * line in for the modulator and the carrier path